JenniferHofer/image_classification_photo_mosaic/README.md

 The final step is deploying this project through Streamlit, and is still a work in progress.
 This will allow users to upload photos on their own terms, and get their image back in a mosaic.
 Below is an example of how the initial site is looking
 ![](https://github.com/JenniferHofer/image_classification_photo_mosaic/blob/main/images/streamlit_1.png)
 ![](https://github.com/JenniferHofer/image_classification_photo_mosaic/blob/main/images/streamlit_2.png)
-A link to the application will shared upon completion.
+A link to the application will be shared upon completion.
 Until then if you have any questions, feel free to reach out to me at hofer.jenn@gmail.com.